kadamandersson/kadamandersson.github.io/index.md

 ### Preprints and submitted articles

-- A. Andersson, A. Lang, A. Pettersson and L. Schroer, [Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs](https://arxiv.org/pdf/1910.05261.pdf).
+- A. A., A. Lang, A. Pettersson and L. Schroer, [Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs](https://arxiv.org/pdf/1910.05261.pdf).

-- A. Andersson and F. Lindner, [Poisson Malliavin calculus in Hilbert space with an application to SPDE](https://arxiv.org/pdf/1703.07259.pdf).
+- A. A. and F. Lindner, [Poisson Malliavin calculus in Hilbert space with an application to SPDE](https://arxiv.org/pdf/1703.07259.pdf).

 ### Accepted articles

-- K. Bågmark, A. Andersson, S. Larsson, [An energy-based deep splitting method for the nonlinear filtering problem](https://arxiv.org/pdf/2203.17153.pdf), _Partial Differential Eq.
+- K. Bågmark, A. A., S. Larsson, [An energy-based deep splitting method for the nonlinear filtering problem](https://arxiv.org/pdf/2203.17153.pdf), _Partial Differential Eq.
 Appl._.

-- K. Andersson, A. Andersson, C. W. Oosterlee, [Convergence of a robust deep FBSDE method for stochastic control](https://arxiv.org/pdf/2201.06854.pdf), _SIAM J. Sci.
+- K. Andersson, A. A., C. W. Oosterlee, [Convergence of a robust deep FBSDE method for stochastic control](https://arxiv.org/pdf/2201.06854.pdf), _SIAM J. Sci.
 Comput._.

 ### Journal articles

-- A. Andersson, A. Jentzen and R. Kurniawan, Existence uniquness and regularity for stochastic evolution equations with irregular initial values, _J.
+- A. A., A. Jentzen and R. Kurniawan, Existence uniquness and regularity for stochastic evolution equations with irregular initial values, _J.
 Math.
 Anal. and Appl._ (2021).

-- A. Andersson and F. Lindner, Malliavin regularity and weak approximation of semilinear SPDE with Lévy noise, _Discrete Continuous Dyn.
+- A. A. and F. Lindner, Malliavin regularity and weak approximation of semilinear SPDE with Lévy noise, _Discrete Continuous Dyn.
 Syst.
 Ser.
 B._ (2019).

-- A. Andersson, M. Hefter, A. Jentzen and R. Kurniawan, Regularity properties for solutions of infinite dimensional Kolmogorov equations in Hilbert spaces, _Potential Anal._ (2019).
+- A. A., M. Hefter, A. Jentzen and R. Kurniawan, Regularity properties for solutions of infinite dimensional Kolmogorov equations in Hilbert spaces, _Potential Anal._ (2019).

-- A. Andersson, A. Jentzen, R. Kurniawan and T. Welti, On the differentiability of solutions of stochastic evolution equations with respect to their initial values, _Nonlinear Anal._ (2017).
+- A. A., A. Jentzen, R. Kurniawan and T. Welti, On the differentiability of solutions of stochastic evolution equations with respect to their initial values, _Nonlinear Anal._ (2017).

-- A. Andersson and R. Kruse, Mean-square convergence of the BDF2-Maruyama and backward Euler schemes for SDE with globally monotone coefficients, _BIT Numer.
+- A. A. and R. Kruse, Mean-square convergence of the BDF2-Maruyama and backward Euler schemes for SDE with globally monotone coefficients, _BIT Numer.
 Math._ (2017).

-- A. Andersson, M. Kovács and S. Larsson, Weak error analysis for semilinear stochastic Volterra equations with additive noise,  _J.
+- A. A., M. Kovács and S. Larsson, Weak error analysis for semilinear stochastic Volterra equations with additive noise,  _J.
 Math.
 Anal.
 Appl._ (2016).

-- A. Andersson, R. Kruse and S. Larsson, Duality in refined Sobolev-Malliavin spaces and weak approximation of SPDE, _J.
+- A. A., R. Kruse and S. Larsson, Duality in refined Sobolev-Malliavin spaces and weak approximation of SPDE, _J.
 SPDE Anal.
 Comp._ (2016).

-- A. Andersson and S. Larsson, Weak convergence for a spatial approximation of the nonlinear stochastic heat equation, _Math.
+- A. A. and S. Larsson, Weak convergence for a spatial approximation of the nonlinear stochastic heat equation, _Math.
 Comp._ (2016).

 ### Lecture notes
-- A. Andersson and P. Sjögren, [Ornstein-Uhlenbeck theory in finite dimensions](http://www.math.chalmers.se/Math/Research/Preprints/2012/12.pdf), Chalmers, 2012.
+- A. A. and P. Sjögren, [Ornstein-Uhlenbeck theory in finite dimensions](http://www.math.chalmers.se/Math/Research/Preprints/2012/12.pdf), Chalmers, 2012.

 ## Bio